Raeann Nargiz, N.P.

 During summer 2013, Pozarski developed a wound on her leg that would not heal.
 It continued to increase in size, and in February 2014, she had surgery on the wound to clean it out.
 As a nurse, she knew the wound presented a serious problem and was faced with the option of undergoing a surgical split-thickness skin graft.
 However, Pozarski was hesitant, as her body was prone to infections, and she wanted to avoid another surgery, if possible.
 Instead of opting for the graft, she began wound care treatments in Rochester, Minnesota, making the drive every six weeks with her husband, Bill, by her side.

-In November 2015, she made a follow-up appointment with a past co-worker and friend, cardiac surgeon Robert Wiechmann, M.D., to consider next steps.
-With encouragement from Dr. Wiechmann, Pozarski made the decision to transition her care to the Wound Care Clinic at Mayo Clinic Health System in Eau Claire.
+In November 2015, she made a follow-up appointment with a former co-worker and friend, Robert Wiechmann, M.D., Cardiac Surgery, to consider next steps.
+With encouragement from Dr. Wiechmann, Pozarski made the decision to transition her care to the wound clinic in Eau Claire.

-Pozarski’s main wound care provider, nurse practitioner Raeann Nargiz, who works in the Wound Care & Hyperbaric Medicine Department, began treating the wound with weekly compression wraps and saw steady progress.
+Pozarski’s main wound care provider, Raeann Nargiz, Wound Care and Hyperbaric Medicine, began treating the wound with weekly compression wraps and saw steady progress.
 About a month into treatment, Nargiz recommended the use of a bio-engineered skin graft application.
 The skin graft used, known as Apligraf, is a medical device for the treatment of venous leg ulcers, which stimulated the wound to heal.
 Venous leg ulcers are a type of chronic wound that affects an estimated 600,000 to 1 million people in the United States.
 Nargiz assured Pozarski that the nonsurgical treatment was a natural, healthy option for helping heal her wound.